-Research clearly shows that transformative professional learning for educators doesn’t happen overnight.
-While traditional single-day inservice workshops are valuable to faculty and staff, professional learning that takes place over a series of weeks or months can not only transform the practices of individual teachers, but can create positive school-wide change.
+Research clearly shows that transformative professional development for educators doesn’t happen overnight.
+While traditional single-day in-service workshops are valuable to faculty and staff, professional development that takes place over a series of weeks or months can not only transform the practices of individual teachers, but can create positive school-wide change.

-At LCIRT, our professional learning is part of a dynamic triad that includes research and Landmark College classroom practice.
+At LCIRT, our professional development is part of a dynamic triad that includes research and Landmark College classroom practice.

-Research conducted by LCIRT informs our professional learning and validates Landmark College classroom practice.
-Our professional learning offerings drive new research initiatives.
-Our classroom practices suggest new pathways for research and energize professional learning offerings.
+Research conducted by LCIRT informs our professional development and validates Landmark College classroom practice.
+Our professional development offerings drive new research initiatives.
+Our classroom practices suggest new pathways for research and energize professional development offerings.